stoermelder/vcvrack-packone/docs/RotorA.md

 ### MODULATOR-port

-The Modulator input is mandatory and defines how the carrier signal is modulated accross the output channels.
+The Modulator input is mandatory and defines how the carrier signal is modulated across the output channels.
 It must be unipolar (0V-10V) and monophonic.
 When the channel knob is set to 4, an input voltage in the range 0V-2.5V (=10V / 4 channels) outputs the carrier on channel 1 with attenuation in respect to the voltage between 0V and 2.5V.
 So, 0V outputs 100% of the carrier, 1.25V outputs 50% of the carrier and 2.5V (and above) 0%.
 Also, an input voltage of 1.25V outputs 50% of the carrier on channel 2.

 ### CARRIER-port